 In the spirit of the election, LeBron James announced his support for Barack Obama.
 James said, “I’ve been second guessed.
 They’re saying it’s bad for the brand.
 If I feel like I want to support someone, then go for it.”

 O.J.
 Mayo’s younger brother, Marquette sophomore Todd Mayo, has been ruled academically ineligible and play or be able to practice in the first semester.
 The school released a statement on Monday that stated Mayo has “rendered himself academically ineligible.”
 Mayo has already been suspended twice since arriving in Milwaukee.

-Tags: Barack Obama Bengals Buccaneers Cincinnati Drew Brees Eagles ESPN Featured Hurricane Sandy J.K.
+Tags: Barack Obama Bengals Buccaneers Cincinnati Drew Brees Eagles ESPN Hurricane Sandy J.K.
 Shaffer Jaguars Jim Durham Knicks Lebron James Michael Vick Miguel Cabrera MLB NBA New Orleans New York NFL O.J.
-Mayo Paul Tagliabue Popular Saints Sean Payton Todd Mayo U.C.
+Mayo Paul Tagliabue Saints Sean Payton Todd Mayo U.C.
 Bearcats